International Film Festival Kyrgyzstan - Land of Short Films

 The International Film Festival Kyrgyzstan - Land of Short Films is an annual film festival held to celebrate short films from the former Soviet Union.
-The 5th Annual International Film Festival Kyrgyzstan - Land of Short Films will be held December 12 to December 15, 2015 in Bishkek, Kyrgyz Republic.
+The 5th Annual International Film Festival Kyrgyzstan - Land of Short Films was held December 12–15, 2015 in Bishkek, Kyrgyz Republic.

 History

 In 2011, Kyrgyzstan - Land of Short Films was founded by director, producer, and public figure, Sadyk Sher-Niyaz.
-Each year the Festival is held by Public Aitysh Public Fund, Aitysh Film, and the Union of Filmmakers of the Kyrgyz Republic from December 12 - December 15.
-The Festival Opening marks the birthday of the famous Kyrgyz writer Chingiz Aitmatov.
-The Festival was founded by Public Aitysh Public Fund, Aitysh Film, and the Cinematographers Union of Kyrgyzstan.
-Each year the Festival is held at the Manas Cinema Hall in Bishkek, Kyrgyzstan.
+Every year the Festival is organized by the Aitysh Public Fund, Aitysh Film, and the Union of Filmmakers of the Kyrgyz Republic from December 12–15 and takes place at the Manas Cinema Hall in Bishkek, Kyrgyzstan.
+The Festival Opening marks the birthday of the Kyrgyz writer Chingiz Aitmatov.
 The official language of the Film Festival is Russian.
 The Festival accepts all short films (including documentary, animations, and live action) from the former Soviet Union, including the Republic of Georgia and the Baltic states.

+In 2025, it is announced that the festival's 13th edition will take place from December 12-15 in Bishkek.